A little bit of knowledge goes a long way in helping you to confidently order coffee like a pro outside of your usual drive-thru coffee shop.

-Ordering Coffee Is Not The Same Everywhere
+Ordering Coffee Is Not The Same In Every Coffee Shop

 Even learning how to order coffee like a pro leaves the door open for surprises.
 Coffee lingo is constantly evolving.
 Don’t let it throw you if your request doesn’t seem to fit into a particular location or coffee shop.

 It’s okay.
 The coffee menu and language can differ greatly even in your own local vicinity.
 For some coffee shops, it’s all tied in with branding.
 The same order that you place at Dunkin’ Donuts might seem out of touch at Starbucks.

 Similarly, placing an order in Oshkosh might not be on a par with placing an order in Miami – or across the pond!
 Ordering a cup of latte in some countries will get you nothing more than a cup of steamed milk.
 Yes, steamed milk… no coffee!

 Now that you have some of the basics, the rest is mostly a matter of paying attention to the in-house coffee menu and noting the current promotions, limited-time brews, or house specialties.

 You can also see the coffee house’s usual terms for the various serving sizes.
 Although, ordering a small, medium, large or extra-large will still do the job, too!

 Keep in mind that baristas are considered coffee experts, and they’re usually happy to share what they’ve learned.
 Plan a visit during off-peak hours if you want in-depth answers.
 Learn about the brewing methods they have available and how each delivers a unique coffee experience.